HEMP (Cannabis sativa)

 In Finland, hemp has been cultivated for more than 3 000 years.
 Its long traditions were cut in the 1950s - 1960s when the officials mistakenly connected local northern varieties with foreign narcotic ones.
 This forced local hemp to extinction in Finland.
 Oil hemp cultivation re-emerged in 1995 with newly-developed FINOLA-variety.

-Hemp is a soil improvement plant and increases the nutrition values of the soil and extinguishes weeds.
+Hemp is a soil improvement plant that enhances the growth conditions of the farmland and its lush canopy hinders the growth of weeds.

 The growing season of hemp is relatively long, but in northern climatic conditions its nutritional content will develop and enrich uniquely.